 This policy is for all staff, students, parents/carers, governors, visitors and partner agencies working within the school and provides guidelines and procedures as to how our school supports and responds to behaviour.
-The promotion of self-discipline and respect for others also guides the school's actions to promote positive behaviour and informs the school's response to any kind of peer-on-peer abuse, bullying, intimidation or harassment, both offline and online.
+The promotion of self-discipline and respect for others also guides the school's actions to promote positive behaviour and informs the school's response to any kind of child-on-child abuse, bullying, intimidation or harassment, both offline and online.

 The 'Getting It Right' policy fundamentally underpins and drives the ethos of the school.
 Students are informed about the expectations the school has of their behaviour, the manner in which these expectations will be rewarded and the response pupils can expect if they choose not to meet these expectations.
-It is based on respect for self, for others and for the environment.
+It is underpinned by the fundamental British Values and based on respect for self, for others and for the environment.
 It is designed to encourage pupils to develop responsibility for their own behaviour and attitudes, both offline and online.
+The GIR system is applied fairly and consistently by all members of staff.
 However, we do acknowledge that we have a responsibility to consider a student's social, emotional and mental health needs when implementing the system and taking appropriate actions to deal with poor behaviour, as required.